RossBurns98/SwimSmart/README.md

 # SwimSmart Tracker

-SwimSmart Tracker is a training log and performance insight tool built for swimmers and coaches.
+SwimSmart Tracker is a training log and performance insight tool for swimmers and coaches.
-The goal of this project is to provide a structured way to record swim sessions, track performance data, and analyze progress over time.
+It provides a structured way to record swim sessions, track performance data, and analyze progress over time.

 ---